We've got the ultimate guide to restaurants in Singapore that welcome children – so sit back and enjoy a meal while the kids play!

 Open Farm Community

 Bar none our absolute favourite spot to treat the kids (and ourselves) to a feast is Open Farm Community.
-The moment you step in to the epic grounds of this farm-to-table restaurant, you’ll see why it’s THE name on everyone’s lips right now.
-Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge kids sandpit with wooden cow playground, a family grocer garden, a collection of quirky sculptures, a Common Man roasters coffee shop (the Farmacy) and a sprawling green (where you can bowl or get your yogi on).
+The moment you step in to the epic grounds of this farm-to-table restaurant, you’ll see why it’s THE name on everyone’s lips.
+Abutting thriving beds of kale, thyme and Italian basil you’ll find a huge kids sandpit with wooden cow playground, a family grocer garden, a collection of quirky sculptures, a Common Man Coffee Roasters coffee shop and a sprawling green (where you can bowl or get your yogi on).
 The kids menu is so healthy, fresh and inventive that you’ll happily scoff their leftovers.
 LOVE that lasagne.
-Resist the temptation and save your appetite for the transcendent handmade mud crab spaghettoni (or anything else from the superb menu for that matter).
 For the full download, including mouth-watering pics, check out Honeycombers’ review of OFC here.
-Warning: Once you go, you’ll find yourself back most weekends.
+Warning: once you go, you’ll find yourself back most weekends.

 Oxwell & Co

-We’ve long been massive fans of the corker kid-friendly venue that is Cafe Melba.
+We’ve long been massive fans of the corker of a kid-friendly venue that is Cafe Melba.
 Both branches in the East and West have really got it all in terms of delicious Australasian fusion grub and a gigantic lawn (with bouncy castle on weekends).
-At Mediapolis they also have a sweeping area perfect for scooting and loads of games for the kids including soccer balls and nets, a basketball ring, Frisbees, and a life sized wooden noughts & crosses board!
-Food-wise our pick is the parma ham and rocket wood-oven pizza, washed down with a lime frozen daiquiri.
+At Mediapolis you’ll also find a sweeping area perfect for scooting and loads of games for the kids including soccer balls and nets, a basketball ring, frisbees, and a life-sized wooden noughts and crosses board!
+Food-wise, our pick is the parma ham and rocket wood-oven pizza, washed down with a lime frozen daiquiri.
 Refreshing.
-Ask about the Kids Club Card, which involves some tasty perks!
+Ask about the Kids’ Club Card, which involves some tasty perks!
 (Pssst: Head over on a Monday and kids eat free!)

-Pizza Express, various locations at Duo Galleria, Marina One, Holland Village and Scotts Square; www.pizzaexpress.sg
+Pizza Express, various locations at Duo Galleria, Marina One, Century Square, Holland Village and Scotts Square.

 Plank Sourdough Pizza

 If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool Flock Cafe.
 It’s definitely more of a breakfast and coffee kinda joint, but with menu highlights such as the cheeky poached eggs with braised pork cheek, hollandaise sauce and brioche, you’d be crazy not to give it a whirl.
-Healthy, fresh juices for the kids too.
-The speakeasy blend from the folks at Liberty coffee will have you coming back time and time again.
+Healthy, fresh juices for the kids, too.

 A gem on Sentosa’s white sands of Siloso Beach, Coastes is the ultimate laid-back beachfront restaurant/bar.
 There’s just something about enjoying a tipple and a simple meal with your toes in the sand.
 Your little ones will while away the hours building sandcastles right next to your table as you enjoy the sunset with icy beverage in hand.
 Perfection!